-The paper presents findings of the research regarding recreation the processes of taking up the Upper Silesian area (Southern Poland and Northern Czech) by the La T \(\frac{1}{2} \) ine culture settlement as well as forming its structure in the context of already existing theories.
-Two diffusion simulation models were applied (Probabilistic Model for Residential Growth OÇô also called UNC Model and Intervening Opportunities Model) in relation to the direction of the settlers influx, the reasons behind the emergence of the presently known settlement pattern and the influence of the potentials of the environmental conditions on the detailed course of the settlement system expansion.
-The introduction of the two simulation modelling procedures into the research of the La T \(\frac{1}{2} \) ine culture settlement in studied area, yielded results demonstrating high statistical correlation with the mapped, archive settlement system of the La T \(\frac{1}{2} \) ine culture.
-It also brings respectable basis for interpretation of the settlement processes, not only in studied case, but presumably, also of other prehistoric cultures in different geographical conditions or cultural landscapes.
+The paper presents findings of research regarding recreation of the processes involved in the taking up of the Upper Silesian area (Southern Poland and Northern Czech) by the La Tène culture settlement, as well as in the formation of its structure, in the context of already existing theories.

+Two diffusion simulation models were applied (Probabilistic Model for Residential Growth - also called UNC Model and Intervening Opportunities Model) in relation to the theories regarding the direction of the settlers' influx; the hypothesis referring to the reasons behind the emergence of the presently known settlement pattern; and the interactions between the potential environmental conditions and the detailed course of the settlement system expansion.

+The introduction of the two simulation modelling procedures into the research of the La Tène culture settlement in the studied area demonstrated high statistical correlation with the mapped, prehistoric settlement system of the La Tène culture.
+It also brings respectable basis for interpretation of the settlement processes, not only in the studied case, but presumably also of other prehistoric cultures in different geographical conditions or cultural landscapes.